spanners/haskell/README.md

 haskell
 =======

-Lecture code and Lab solutons from Introduction to Functional Programming 2012, Chalmers University
+Lecture code and Lab solutions from Introduction to Functional Programming 2012, Chalmers University